Current Good Tissue Practice (cGTP) — 21 CFR Part 1271 Subpart D

 Documentation and Regulatory Education

-Credential verification may be required prior to documentation access.
+Credential verification is required prior to documentation access.

 Provider Credential Verification Portal